ZetsuBouKyo/ZetsuBou/docs/user-notes/searching.md

 # Introduction

-Our search mechanism is based on Elasticsearch.
-We store the gallery, video, and tag information in JSON format.
+Our search mechanism relies on Elasticsearch, where we store gallery, video, and tag information in JSON format.

 There are 3 ways to search the content in the Web UI.